Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Experimental

 \section{Experimental}

 The \pt flakes considered in this work are mechanically exfoliated from bulk crystals grown by HQ Graphene \cite{HQGraphene}.
 Optical microscopy (\fig \ref{fig_optical}) shows that the angles between flake edges are multiples of $60\degree$, as expected from the $C_3$ symmetry of the crystal.
-Atomic force microscopy and \g{xps} are performed to characterize the flatness, crystallinity and chemical constituents of the flakes, as depicted in \figs \ref{fig_XPS} and \ref{fig_AFM} in the \supp.
-The samples are listed in \tab \ref{tab_samples}: Samples A - F are obtained from bulk crystal batch 1, while samples X1 and X2 are from batch 2.
+Atomic force microscopy and \g{xps} are performed to characterize the flatness, crystallinity and chemical constituents of the flakes, as depicted in \figs S3 and S4 of the \supp.
+The samples are listed in \tab \ref{tab_samples}: Samples A - F are obtained from bulk crystal Batch 1, while samples X1 and X2 are from Batch 2.
 The samples cover a range of thicknesses from $8\,\text{nm}$ to $26\,\text{nm}$, resulting in a semimetallic band structure \cite{KandemirThinPtSe2}, while also providing variation in the extent of 2D confinement of the charge carriers and in the surface-to-bulk ratio.
-A cover-layer of \g{hbn} is included to improve the signal-to-noise ratio for the thinnest samples and study the potential interface effects between the hBN and the Pt vacancy magnetic moments.
+A cover-layer of \g{hbn} is included to improve the signal-to-noise ratio for the thinnest samples and to study the interface effects originating from the interaction between hBN and the Pt vacancy magnetic moments.

 Pre-fabricated Hall bars are patterned \textit{via} electron-beam lithography and $10\,\t{nm}$ of Pt are deposited \textit{via} sputtering.
 The flakes are then placed onto the Pt-contacts.
 An optical image of sample X1 is shown in \fig \ref{fig_optical} a).
-In \fig \ref{fig_optical} b), the current density direction $\boldsymbol{j}$ and exemplary voltage terminal selections for the measurement of the longitudinal resistance and the Hall voltage are marked.
+In \fig \ref{fig_optical} b), the direction of the current density $\boldsymbol{j}$ and exemplary voltage terminal selections for the measurement of the longitudinal resistance and the Hall voltage are marked.

 Au wires are bonded to the Hall bar using an In solder agent.
 The low $T$/high $\mu_0 H$ transport measurements are performed in a Janis Super Variable Temperature 7TM-SVM cryostat equipped with a $7\,\t{T}$ superconducting magnet and a homemade rotatory \gls{sh} with two angular degrees of freedom.
 A lock-in amplifier \textit{ac} technique at $277\,\text{Hz}$ is used for measuring the magnetotransport properties of the \pt flakes.